 But no matter what’s going on in the world around us, we can continue to hope that things will get better.
 Of course, it will take a bit of work.

 "Start where you are.
 Use what you have.
 Do what you can." – Arthur Ashe

 “Hope is not wishful thinking.
-It is the expectation – the inner belief or knowledge – that things will get better,” explains UW Health psychologist Shilagh Mirgain.
+It is the expectation – the inner belief or knowledge – that things will get better,” said UW Health psychologist Shilagh Mirgain, PhD.
 “No matter how large or small the challenge, hope reminds us that things will work out.”